QUARKS: Identification of large-scale Kronecker Vector-AutoRegressive models: Numerical examples

 \subsection{Scalability}

 One advantage of the new modeling paradigm is to reduce the computational complexity for estimating large-scale VARX models.
-No regularization is considered in this section in order to analyze whether the QUARKS identification in Algorithm 1 scales with $\mathcal{O}(N^3N_t)$ as highlighted in V.B.
+No regularization is considered in this section in order to analyze whether the QUARKS identification in Algorithm~\ref{qks-alg} scales with $\mathcal{O}(N^3N_t)$.

 The temporal order is set to $4$ and Kronecker rank to $2$.
 The number of lenslets $N$ belongs to the range $\left[5:2:29\right]$, which implies $2 \times \{5^2,...,29^2\}$ sensor signals at each time sample.
 The number of time samples for QUARKS identification is such that $N_t = 10 p r N$ while it is $N_t = 50N^2$.
 These values were fixed such that the prediction-error is similar for both methods.
 The linear model fitted in \figref{scalafig} for the QUARKS has a regression coefficient of $3.27$ (with standard deviation $\sigma = 0.51$) while the unstructured estimation has a coefficient of $5.18$ ($\sigma = 0.50$).
-Although the QUARKS implementation includes many loops and would take advantage of a C implementation, the reduction in the regression coefficient is significant using the Kronecker-based identification.